ksvijayan06/online-banking-automation-bdd/README.md

 - **Cucumber HTML & JSON Reports** in the `target` directory.
 - **Custom DOCX Reports** for formal documentation, can be found in the `test-report` directory.

-## Contributing

-Contributions are welcome!
-Feel free to fork the repository, submit issues, or create pull requests to improve or extend the framework.
-If you have any feature requests or find bugs, please open an issue.

 ## License